Gencyigb/os-project-journal/week1.md

 ## Reflection

 Week 1 established the structural foundation for the entire project.
-Selecting Ubuntu Server ensured compatibility with forthcoming security and performance tasks, while documenting system architecture and network configuration created a clear operational framework.
-Collecting baseline system information provided essential reference data for later evaluation and analysis.
-These activities supported the development of planning, documentation, and command-line proficiency skills.
+Selecting Ubuntu Server ensured long-term stability and compatibility with the security and performance tasks introduced in later weeks, while documenting the system architecture and network configuration created a clear and repeatable operational framework.
+Collecting baseline system information provided essential reference data for subsequent evaluation and comparison.

+This initial setup reduced configuration ambiguity in later stages and enabled changes to be assessed against a known starting point.
+Overall, Week 1 reinforced the importance of careful system planning, documentation, and baseline measurement as prerequisites for effective security analysis and performance evaluation.